 Dr. Bennett is a member of Duke's Bass Society of Fellows and is the founding director of Duke's undergraduate major in global health.
 He has served on committees to examine Duke's undergraduate curriculum and develop the university's strategic plan and has co-led the Board of Trustees Undergraduate Education Committee since 2018.
 His students' course ratings have repeatedly placed Dr. Bennett in the top 5% of Duke's undergraduate instructors.

-Dr. Bennett also co-founded three digital health startups.
+Dr. Bennett has also co-founded three digital health ventures.
 Crimson Health Solutions developed digital disease management interventions and was acquired by Health Dialog in 2007.
-In 2014, he co-founded Scale Down, a digital obesity treatment startup based on the science of daily self-weighing.
+In 2014, he co founded Scale Down, a digital obesity treatment startup based on the science of daily self-weighing.
 Scale Down was acquired by Anthem in 2017.
 He is a co-founder of Coeus Health, a leading provider of health APIs.
-He advises leading digital health and consumer electronic organizations on the science of health behavior change.
+Dr. Bennett advises leading digital health and consumer electronic organizations on the science of health behavior change.

-Prior to joining Duke in 2009, Dr. Bennett served on the faculties of the Harvard School of Public Health and the Dana-Farber Cancer Institute.
-Dr. Bennett earned a bachelor's degree at Morehouse College, a Ph.D. in clinical health psychology at Duke University, and was the Alonzo Yerby postdoctoral fellow in social epidemiology at the Harvard School of Public Health.
+Before joining Duke in 2009, Dr. Bennett served on the faculties of the Harvard School of Public Health and the Dana-Farber Cancer Institute.
+Dr. Bennett earned a bachelor's degree at Morehouse College, an AM and PhD in clinical health psychology at Duke University, completed a clinical internship in medical psychology at the Duke University Medical Center, and was the Alonzo Yerby postdoctoral fellow in social epidemiology at the Harvard School of Public Health.